 Why is this?

-Looking across the currency markets, the view would seem to be pricing in at least a further rate cut and possibly more, as the RBA weigh up the pros and cons of easing rates slowly, to assess impact – a prudent approach – compared to a sharp series of cuts.
+Looking across the currency markets, the view would seem to be pricing in at least a further rate cut and possibly more.
+As the RBA weighs up the pros and cons of easing rates slowly.
+To assess impact – a prudent approach – compared to a sharp series of cuts.
 The latter would certainly not give a positive message to the market.

-At a basic level, lower interest rates mean it is less attractive holding Australian Dollar based assets or cash, prompting flows out of the dollar and selling pressure on the currency.
+At a basic level, lower interest rates mean it is less attractive to holding Australian Dollar based assets or cash.
+Prompting flows out of the dollar and selling pressure on the currency.

 Where else can you look?